Natasha Hausdorff

-Natasha Hausdorff (born October 1989) is a British barrister, international law specialist, and pro bono legal director of the advocacy group, UK Lawyers for Israel.
+Natasha Hausdorff (born October 1989) is a barrister, and pro bono legal director of the advocacy group, UK Lawyers for Israel.

-She is a barrister with 6 Pump Court Chambers out of London.
+She is a barrister with 6 Pump Court Chambers in London.
 A graduate of Oxford University and Tel Aviv University, Hausdorff practised with the law firm Skadden, Arps, Slate, Meagher & Flom, and clerked for the chief justice of the Israeli Supreme Court.
 She was a former fellow at Columbia Law School in the National Security Law Program.

 Ancestry and education

 Hausdorff grew up in Kensington and Chelsea in London, England.
 She attended the Godolphin and Latymer School in Hammersmith, West London.
 She is fluent in German.

 Her Israeli father was born in Tel Aviv, and her parents met in Israel.
 According to Hausdorff, her family "goes back eight generations in the Land of Israel".
 Her paternal ancestor Azriel Zelig Hausdorf, a Zionist philanthropist, was born in Myslovitz, Poland, and emigrated to Jerusalem, by way of London, in 1847.
 He was responsible for philanthropic building projects in the Old City of Jerusalem, including a shelter and hospitality project and the construction of a hospital.
-As a leading member of Jerusalem's Jewish community in 1866 he was authorised by the Prussian consul to act as a defense attorney for Jews in legal proceedings.
+As a leading member of Jerusalem's Jewish community in 1866 he was authorised by the Prussian consul to act as a defence attorney for Jews in legal proceedings.

-Hausdorff holds law degrees from Oxford University (Lincoln College, in 2012) and from Tel Aviv University, from which she graduated with an LL.M. magna cum laude in international public law and the law of armed conflict in 2016.
+Hausdorff has law degrees from Oxford University (Lincoln College, in 2012) and from Tel Aviv University, from which she graduated with an LL.M. magna cum laude in international public law and the law of armed conflict in 2016.
 In 2018, as a Pegasus Scholar, she was a Fellow in the National Security Law Program at Columbia Law School.

 Career

-Hausdorff specialises in commercial, regulatory and international law, and is a barrister with 6 Pump Court Chambers in London since 2016.
+Hausdorff specialises in commercial, regulatory and international law, and has been a barrister with 6 Pump Court Chambers in London since 2016.
 Before coming to the Bar, Hausdorff qualified as a solicitor in 2015, with the United States multinational commercial law firm Skadden, Arps, Slate, Meagher & Flom, with whom she practised in London and Brussels from 2013 to 2015.
 Hausdorff clerked for the president of the Israeli Supreme Court in Jerusalem, Chief Justice Miriam Naor, from June until August 2016.

 Hausdorff's practice includes commercial litigation, arbitration, regulatory matters, and public international law.
 She represents domestic and international clients, including private companies and government departments, both as sole counsel and junior to leading counsel.

 Israel advocacy

 On a volunteer pro bono basis, Hausdorff is the legal director of UK Lawyers for Israel Charitable Trust.
 She speaks for Israel on a pro bono basis, and has spoken about the international law that applies to the status of the territory of Israel, and the rule of customary international law of uti possidetis juris.
-Hausdorff appeared on the debate programme "Intelligence Squared," and has spoken at the University of Cambridge, University of Oxford, University College Dublin, Trinity College, and Durham University.
+Hausdorff has taken part in Intelligence Squared live debates, and has spoken at the University of Cambridge, the University of Oxford, University College Dublin, Trinity College Dublin, and Durham University.